-There are essentially two main categories of battery disposal, for spent batteries and for spills.
+There are essentially two main categories of battery disposal: A method for spent batteries and another for spilled batteries.
 The primary ways to handle these two categories are:

-SPILLED BATTERIES – Place neutralised leaked material into sealed containers and dispose of as hazardous waste, as applicable.
+Neutralised leaked material are placed into sealed containers and disposed of as hazardous waste, as applicable.
 Large water-diluted spills, after neutralisation and testing, should be managed in accordance with approved local, state and federal requirements.
 Consult state environmental agency and/or federal EPA.

-RECYCLING – Recycling lead-acid batteries is one of the most successful recycling efforts in the world.
+Recycling lead-acid batteries is one of the most successful recycling efforts in the world.
 According to Battery Council International, more than 97% of lead-acid batteries were recycled between 1997 and 2001.
-Many states require lead-acid batteries be recycled, and Power On Australia offers a battery recycling program that eliminates the effort and cost of proper battery disposal.
-You can also search for local battery recycling facilities at http://earth911.org/recycling/battery-recycling
+Many states require lead-acid batteries to be recycled.
+Power On Australia offers a battery recycling program that eliminates the effort and cost of proper battery disposal.
+You can also search for local battery recycling facilities at Earth911